 The power analysis tool leverages the known mean and variance of a metric and the observed traffic volume to estimate the relationship between three variables:

-- Minimum detectable effect (MDE): The smallest change in the metric that the experiment can detect.
-For example: An MDE of 1% with Power set to 80% means that if there's a true effect of 1% or larger on our metric, we expect the experiment will have an 80% chance to produce a statistically significant result.
-If the effect is smaller than 1%, then it will likely fall inside the confidence intervals and not be statisctically significant.
+- Minimum detectable effect (MDE): The smallest change in the metric that the experiment can reliably detect.
+For example: An MDE of 1% with Power set to 80% means that if there's a true effect of 1% on our metric, we expect the experiment will have an 80% chance to produce a statistically significant result.
+If the magnitude of the true effect is smaller than 1%, it will be less likely to produce a statistically significant result (though it can still occur).

-- Number of days: How long the experiment is active and the number of users enrolled in it.
+- Number of days or exposures: How long the experiment is active and the number of users enrolled in it.
 Longer running experiments typically have more observations, leading to tighter confidence intervals and smaller MDE.
 We use historical data to estimate the number of new users that would be eligible for the experiment each day.

 - Allocation: The percentage of traffic that participates in the experiment.
-Larger allocation leads to smaller MDE, so it's often desireable to allocate as many users as possible to get faster or more sensisitve results.
+Larger allocation leads to smaller MDE, so it's often desirable to allocate as many users as possible to get faster or more sensitive results.
 When there's a risk of negative impact or a need for mutually exclusive experiments however, it's useful to know the smallest allocation that can achieve the desired MDE.

 Click on Start Calculation to see the results

 Choose this option if the smallest effect size that the experiment should detect is known.
 Enter the desired MDE as a percentage of the current metric value.
-For example: If a website currently gets 1,000 clicks per day, an MDE of 5% means we can detect a change of 50 or more clicks per day.
+For example: If a website currently gets 1,000 page loads per day, an MDE of 10% means we can detect a change of 100 or more page loads per day.

-The results show the minimum number of days needed to reach this MDE for different allocation percentages.
+The results show the minimum number of weeks needed to reach this MDE for different allocation percentages.
 In the example below, the experiment should run for at least 2 weeks with 65% allocation or 4 weeks with 50% allocation.
 There's no way achieve the desired MDE in 1 week, as this would require more than 100% allocation (more users than we expect to see in one week).

 - One-sided or Two-sided test: Toggle this setting to select the type of z-test to use for the analysis.